bachld97/ios-blogs/WebServices/README.md

 }
 ```

-`WebService` is a user defined object I create to encapsulate networking code and `get(...)` is a routine to call a REST API with `GET` method.
+`WebService` is a user defined object I create to encapsulate networking code and `performGet(...)` is a routine to call a REST API with `GET` method.
 In this routine, it construct the request, talk to server, parse the response, then notify us using the callback.
 With this shortened version, you save more than 10 lines of code for each APIs request you make.
 Note that you can use UrlSession extension instead of creating another class, however, I prefer this approach since we can later switch to using Alamofire (or other networking framework of your choice, who knows) if we want.